 - Combine powdered sugar with milk and a little vanilla.

 - Stir until combined and drizzle over the top of the scones.

 These strawberry scones are best served warm from the oven.
 Make them for breakfast or brunch or as a special afternoon treat with a cup of tea.
 They are so tender and so good.
+Or add different kinds of berries, I love blueberries and raspberries in these scones as well.
 I hope you love them as much as I do.

 More Easy Strawberry Recipes

 - Easy Homemade Strawberry Lemonade

 - Best Strawberry Bread